affinidi/reference-app-affinidi-vault/README.md

   provider->>site: Send JSON Web Token site->>user: Provide access to the user
 ```

+Explore our [documentation](https://docs.affinidi.com/docs/) and [labs](https://docs.affinidi.com/labs/) to learn more about integrating Affinidi Login with Affinidi Vault.

 ## Tools & frameworks

 This project is built with **NextJS** framework, which allows you to quickly build apps using **TypeScript** and **React**.
 NextJS has built-in router, server-side rendering and backend support.